RocketMap/RocketMap/docs/advanced-install/amazon-ecs.md

         }
     ],
     "volumes": [],
-    "family": "pokemongo-map"
+    "family": "rocketmap"
 }
 ```

 If you would like to add workers you can easily do so by adding another container with the additional variable `POGOM_NO_SERVER` set to `true`.
-You have to let one of the pokemongo-map containers start first to create the database, an easy way to control this is to create a link from the worker to the primary one as it will delay the start.
+You have to let one of the RocketMap containers start first to create the database, an easy way to control this is to create a link from the worker to the primary one as it will delay the start.

 Once the Task is running you'll be able to access the app via the Instances IP on port 80.